Settling Old Debt with Northland Group and LVNV Funding

 I am responding to your question about settling with LVNV Funding, through their collection agency Northland Group, while considering others will be reading this page later.
 As a result, some of what I am sharing will be general information that is mixed in with feedback specific to your offer to settle from Northland Group.

-- What are your future credit product needs for the next 1 to 2 years while you are waiting for the Citibank charge off entry on your credit report to age off?
+- What are your future credit and financing needs for the next 1 to 2 years while you are waiting for the Citibank charge off entry on your credit report to fall off from age?

 - Is LVNV reporting this collection account on your credit report too?